Search

 The NAVTA Journal is a bi-monthly electronic publication providing information pertinent to the veterinary healthcare team.
 We welcome articles on a variety of topics pertaining to veterinary technology, team building and personal and professional development.
 All articles are submitted with the understanding that NAVTA may edit as deemed necessary and appropriate.

-We are compensating authors $300 for accepted article submissions (clinical articles, case studies, and continuing education).
-The editorial board reviews all article submissions and, if your article is approved for inclusion in the journal, you will receive $300 upon its publication.
+We are compensating authors up to $300 for accepted article submissions (clinical articles, case studies, and continuing education).
+The editorial board reviews all article submissions and, if your article is approved for inclusion in the journal, you will receive compensation upon its publication.

 The staff reserves the right to edit and print articles in the edition of their choice, based on editorial focus.